 Nollywood is the Nigerian movie industry that chunks out more than 200 movies every month (averaging more than 6 movies every day).
 The industry has been ranked 3rd across the globe only after the United States Hollywood and Indian Bollywood.
 In the midst of all these movie releases, there are a few Nigerian movies that have left foot prints in the sands of time.
 Some of these hard to forget movies are reminiscent of how and when Nollywood started.
 They have remained well recognized through the ages and are have formed the pivot of the largest movie industry in Africa.
 Below are the 10 best Nigerian movies of all times:

 10. Domitila (1996) produced by Zeb Ejiro, starring Anne Njemanze.
 Domitilla is a landmark film in the Nigerian home movie industry.
 It started the trends of the now-established trend of movies about ‘single girls’ and their (mis)adventures in big cities.
 Ann Njemanze, became an instant movie star after acting the leading role.
 The main story line was of how young girls get into in the quest to survive.
-Sometimes, they’re fuelled by greed, some other times by need, peer pressure and in the end, becoming morally derailed.
+Sometimes, they’re fuelled by greed, some other times by need, peer pressure and in the end the become morally derailed.

 9. Blood Money (a 1997 Nigerian movie) Chico Ejiro movie that starred the likes of Zack Orji, Kanayo O. Kanayo, Francis Agu and Sam Dede.
 Directed and Written by Chico Ejiro.
 In the movie, a man lost his Bank job, and was drawn into the world of rituals where the only way for him was by taking the life of an another.